dn3s/tumbltool/README.md

 #Tumbltool

-Test and deploy tumblr themes with ease! _WARNING: Work in progress.
-Refer to the [issues page](https://github.com/dn3s/tumbltool/issues) for current problems._
+Test and deploy tumblr themes with ease!

+##Caveats

+The preview feature works by re-implementing Tumblr's whole Theme API, which is a lot of work.
+At this point only a small portion of the API is actually implemented.
+This will change over time, though.
+[This file](https://github.com/dn3s/tumbltool/blob/master/vars.html) should roughly track what's supported.

 ##Installation

-You will need perl 5 installed, as well as the `JSON:PP` module [from CPAN](http://search.cpan.org/~makamaka/JSON-PP-2.27300/lib/JSON/PP.pm) (your distribution should also provide a package).
+You will need perl 5 installed, as well as the `JSON::PP`, `HTML::Entities`, `HTML::Escape`, and `URI::Escape` modules from CPAN (your distribution should also provide a package).
 Then just put `tumbltool` somewhere in your `$PATH`, and rename the `example_content` directory either to `/etc/tumbltool` or `$HOME/.tumbltool` (or just keep it in your working directory, but that's messy)

 ##Usage